 Habla Now Series (2020)

 In another hard look at the war on narcotics, 2015’s “Before We Are Forgotten” focuses on former Mexican President Felipe Calderon’s six-year battle on drug trafficking.
+One of our favorite Latin American documentaries, this film is a depiction of the perils and tragedy drugs and how the war to stop them has ravaged families and the communities Mexicans live in.
 With over 121,000 victims, this documentary interviews the parents, siblings, wives, and children of the missing and the murdered, bringing their personal stories of suffering to light.

 Carlos Moreno’s “Guerras Ajenas,” or “Foreign Wars,” examines the international drug wars in South and Central America, specifically the aerial spraying of a potentially carcinogenic herbicide as a tool in Colombia’s and the U.S.’s war against drugs.
 Targeting the coca leaf specifically, this controversial practice and poison are used nowhere else in the world.
 With over 30 interviews with various experts and directly with those affected, this documentary makes sure that those who have been silenced are now heard.